maimuna99/web-tooling-007/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
-n the project directory, you can run to download dependencies:
+In the project directory, you can run to download dependencies:

 ### `npm i`